CloudLabsAI-Azure/Microsoft-Nerdio-Training-Lab/Hands-on lab/overview.md

 ## **Lab 7: Configure App Masking and Reimage the session desktops**

-In this lab, We will be reimaging the session desktop to install Microsoft Office 365 and we will configure app masking in order to provide access to the Office 365 by creating rule sets in Nerdio manager.
+In this lab, we will be reimaging the session desktop to install Microsoft Office 365 and we will configure app masking in order to provide access to the Office 365 by creating rule sets in Nerdio manager.

 ## **Lab 8: Access Session desktop using Browser**

-In this lab, We will use Remote Desktop client to verify Microsoft Office 365 access and we will access file share to check the implementation of FSLogix.
+In this lab, we will use Remote Desktop client to verify Microsoft Office 365 access and we will access file share to check the implementation of FSLogix.

 ## **Lab 9: Create Back up**

-In this lab, We will create and link a new Recovery service vault and policies for back up and we will enable back up for session Desktop and File Share using Nerdio Manager portal.
+In this lab, we will create and link a new Recovery service vault and policies for back up and we will enable back up for session Desktop and File Share using Nerdio Manager portal.

 ## **Lab 10: Monitoring**